 Wind power generation has exceeded all the other electricity sources in Spain on windy days and is accounted for 20.2% of total electricity generation in Spain making it the second most significant electricity source after nuclear power and also coal power.

-5. An imperative fact about Spain is the Spanish National Anthem
+5. An Imperative Fact about Spain is the Spanish National Anthem

 The Spanish national anthem is known as “Marcha Real” or, “Royal March” and it does not have official lyrics.
 It dates back to the 18th century.
 It is one of the world’s oldest National Anthem.